The Mindbody approach

 Learn how to rewire unhelpful thought patterns

-Our brains are ‘neuroplastic’, meaning that our thought patterns can change in ways which help or hinder us.
-I will show you how to harness this incredible aspect of our physiology to overcome chronic pain.
+Our brains are ‘neuroplastic’, meaning that our thought patterns can change our brain’s neural pathways in ways which help or hinder us.
+I will show you how to harness this remarkable aspect of your physiology to overcome your persistent pain and symptoms.

 3